 The Records Office will maintain a cumulative record of the quality point standing of each student.
-Those failing to achieve acceptable minimums will be placed on academic probation for one quarter and their enrollment terminated at the end of the quarter if satisfactory progress is not made; for students with fewer than 22 hours, see "Academic Warning."
-A student dropped from enrollment because of scholastic deficiencies may apply for readmission to the Committee on Admissions, after the end of the suspension period.
+Those failing to achieve acceptable minimums will be placed on academic probation for one quarter and their enrollments terminated at the end of the quarter if satisfactory progress is not made; for students with fewer than 22 hours, see "Academic Warning."
+A student dropped from enrollment because of scholastic deficiencies may apply for readmission after the end of the suspension period.